 52 Tex.
-Att'y Gen. Op., supra note 41, at 4 ("Model Rule 8.4(g) could also be applied to restrict an attorney's religious liberty and prohibit an attorney from zealously representing faith-based groups.").
+Att'y Gen. Op., supra note 41, at 4 ("Model Rule 8.4(g) could also be applied to restrict an attorney's religious liberty and prohibit an attorney from zealously representing faith-based groups."),.

-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics of trustees to review its housing policy or its student code of conduct.
-Drafting and reviewing legal policies may qualify as "conduct related to the practice of law," but surely a lawyer should not fear being disciplined for pro bono legal work that she performs for her church or her alma mater.
-53 By making Wisconsin lawyers hesitant to serve on these nonprofit boards, ABA Model Rule 8.4(g) would do real harm to religious and charitable institutions and hinder their good works in their communities.
+Letter to Roy Simon, Chair of Committee on Standards of Attorney Conduct, Ellen Yaroshefsky, Chair, COSAC 8.4(g) Subcommittee, and Justin Chu, Brenda Dorsett, and David Schraver January 15, 2021 Page 14 of 36 not fear being disciplined for pro bono legal work that she performs for her church or her alma mater.53 By making New York lawyers hesitant to serve on these nonprofit boards, ABA Model Rule 8.4(g) would do real harm to religious and charitable institutions and hinder their good works in their communities.

-C. Attorneys' membership in religious, social, or political organizations could be subject to discipline.
+D. Attorneys' membership in religious, social, or political organizations could be subject to discipline.